 As objectively as possible (by an objective friend or fellow investor) evaluate the investments and their merits at the price they are currently trading at!

 This is very important.

 Do not look at the price you paid for the investment!
-It is irrelevant to the decision of holding the investment or selling from here onwards.
-Should the decision be to sell the investment them sell and move on.
+It is irrelevant to the decision of holding the investment or selling at the moment.
+Should the decision be to sell the investment – sell and move on.
 Realise the loss with the knowledge that better opportunities can be had in other investments.

 Steps to take:

 - Identify what positions are causing you the most concern